brimdata/zed/docs/lake/format.md

 As we make progress on the Zed lake model, we will update this document as we go.

-The Zed Lake storage format is somewhat analagous the emerging cloud table formats like [Iceberg](https://iceberg.apache.org/spec/), but differs but differs in a fundamental way: there are no tables in a Zed Lake.
+The Zed lake storage format is somewhat analagous the emerging cloud table formats like [Iceberg](https://iceberg.apache.org/spec/), but differs but differs in a fundamental way: there are no tables in a Zed lake.

 On the contrary, we believe a better approach for organizing modern, eclectic data is based on a type system rather than a collection of tables